Non-Commutative Gauge Theory at the Beach: From correspondence space to space-time

 \subsection{Recovering the dKP Lax}

-Here we show that gauge fixing the correspondence space field $a$ of Poisson-Chern-Simons and partially imposing the equations of motion recovers a Lax formulation of the dKP equation.
-Repeating the exercise for non-commutative Chern-Simons yields a Lax for the full KP equation.
+Here we show that gauge fixing the correspondence space field $a$ of Poisson--Chern--Simons and partially imposing the equations of motion recovers a Lax formulation of the dKP equation.
+Repeating the exercise for non-commutative Chern--Simons yields a Lax for the full KP equation.

-To recover the Lax pair we will mimic the approach adopted in \cite{Costello:2019tri,Bittleston:2020hfv}.
-The first step is to trivialise $a$ on the real minitwistor lines $\CP^1_x$ for $x\in\bbR^{1,2}$. `Gauge transformations' in Poisson-Chern-Simons are Poisson diffeomorphisms whose infinitesimal counterparts are Hamiltonian vector fields.
+To recover the Lax pair, we will mimic the approach adopted in \cite{Bittleston:2020hfv, Costello:2019tri}.
+The first step is to trivialise $a$ on the real minitwistor lines $\CP^1_x$ for $x\in\bbR^{1,2}$. `Gauge transformations' in Poisson--Chern--Simons are Poisson diffeomorphisms whose infinitesimal counterparts are Hamiltonian vector fields.
 We write $\eps\in C^\infty(\PS)$ for an infinitesimal gauge parameter, $V_\eps = \{\eps,~\,\}$ for the corresponding Hamiltonian vector field and $f_\eps = \exp V_\eps$ for the Poisson diffeomorphism it generates.